 Some drugs may require prior authorization before they will be covered.
 Refer to the drug formulary to determine which drugs need prior authorization.

-Medications billed on the medical benefit may also require prior authorization.

 Please check the Authorization Requirements for Medications Under the Medical Benefit.
 For all prior authorization decisions (standard or urgent), CareSource provides notice to the provider and member as expeditiously as the member’s health condition requires.
 Please specify if you believe the request is urgent.

 Opioid drugs must meet the following prior authorization requirements: